Course Outline

 Format:

-On Canvas you will be provided with a template for the Report.
+On Canvas you will be provided with a template for a Report.

 In the report, you will analyse one child's strengths and weaknesses at text, word, and letter level.